WWE Raw preview: The lineup for the brand's WrestleMania XL go-home show - Pro Wrestling Dot Net

 -The Rock and Roman Reigns appear

--Kofi Kingston, Xavier Woods, Johnny Gargano, and Tommaso Ciampa vs. “The Judgment Day” Damian Priest, Finn Balor, Dominik Mysterio, and JD McDonagh in an eight-man tag match
+-“The Judgment Day” Damian Priest, Finn Balor, Dominik Mysterio, and JD McDonagh vs. Kofi Kingston, Xavier Woods, Johnny Gargano, and Tommaso Ciampa

-Powell’s POV: Raw will be held in Brooklyn, New York at Barclays Center.
+Powell’s POV: The first hour of the show will be commercial-free.
+Raw will be held in Brooklyn, New York at Barclays Center.
 Join me for my live review as the show airs Mondays at 7CT/8ET.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment